 Statistically, the second-place Giants had better team numbers up and down the stat sheet, but lacked the clutch game and fell 13 games back.
 Meanwhile, the third-place Chicago Cubs witnessed the withering of Hack Wilson.
 Rewarded for his titanic 1930 season with a $33,000 contract, Wilson stumbled out and produced a fractionWilson, whose average also dipped nearly a hundred points to .261, physically took out his frustrations on a couple of reporters aboard a train in early September—and was suspended by the Cubs for the rest of the year as a result. of his previous year’s totals, shrinking in both home runs (13, from 56) and runs batted in (61, from 191).
 The Cubs finished 17 games back.

 The taking of the NL flag was the easy part for the Cardinals.
 Waiting on deck for them, again, in the World Series: The Philadelphia Athletics.

 Connie Mack’s A’s barreled through AL competition for the third straight year with their best performance in franchise history: 107 wins, 45 losses.
-It was their third straight year of 100-plus wins, and they aimed to become the AL’s first team to rake in three consecutive World Series crowns.
+It was their third straight year winning over 100, and they aimed to become the AL’s first team to rake in three consecutive World Series crowns.

 The A’s and Yankees demonstrated—in different ways—the old adage that you’re only as good as your pitching.
 The Yankees had great stuff from starter Lefty Gomez (21 wins and a 2.67 ERA), but the staff’s depth in general was critically lacking.
 Philadelphia, on the other hand, relied comfortably on a triad of starters—Lefty Grove, George Earnshaw and Rube Walberg—that provided all the depth the A’s needed, combining to win 72 games, lose 23 and record 14 saves.